 - 39.8 The Rules for each event constituting the competition will apply with the following exceptions: - 39.8.1 in the Long Jump and each of the throwing events, each athlete shall be allowed three trials only. - 39.8.2 in case a Fully Automatic Timing and Photo Finish System is not available, each athlete's time shall be taken by three Timekeepers independently. - 39.8.3 in the Track Events, only one false start per race shall be allowed without the disqualification of the athlete(s) responsible for the false start.
 Any athlete(s) responsible for further false starts in the race shall be disqualified by the Starter (see also Rule 16.9 of the Technical Rules). - 39.8.4 in the Vertical Jumps, each increase of the bar shall be uniform throughout the competition: 3cm in the High Jump and 10cm in the Pole Vault. - 39.8.5 starting positions / lanes for last event of a Combined Events competition may be determined by the Technical Delegate(s) or the Combined Events Referee as they deem desirable.
-In all other events they shall be drawn by lot. - 39.9 Only one system of timing may be applied throughout each individual event.
+In the 200m and 400m events, after ranking the athletes according to Rule 20.3.1 of the Technical Rules, the lanes shall be drawn in accordance with Rule 20.4.4 and 20.4.5 of the Technical Rules, respectively.
+In all other events, they shall be drawn by lot. - 39.9 Only one system of timing may be applied throughout each individual event.
 However, for Record purposes, times obtained from a Fully Automatic Timing and Photo Finish system shall be applied regardless of whether such times are available for other athletes in the event.